nccadman19/rebellionallstarscheer/README.md

 This is a contact page for people to contact us regarding joining the team and also enquiring about booking us for events.

+## HTML and CSS Validation

+I validated both my HTML and CSS code multiple times whilst building the website, I did this so that there were not a huge amount of errors/warnings at the final stages of development for me to deal with.
+This allowed me to incrementally improve my code and upon completion, there were 0 errors found.

 ## Credits

 Href links copied from nccadman19/resume-project/index.html